-Distinctive features: Easily recognized by the leaf-opposed inflorescences, with 1 or 3 opposing leaves (due to extreme reduction of internode).
-Inflorescences are often found with

-2 or 3 peduncles per node, and are always capitate, with 2-10(-15) flowers, with the individual flowers congested but not fused; 2-locular ovaries, commonly with 2 ovules per locule, which sometimes might appear as 4-locular, due to thick placenta within each locule.
-Fruits are fleshy drupes, congested but not fused, commonly with 4 pyrenes, or 2-3 pyrenes by to the abortion of 1-2 ovules.
+Distinctive features: Recognized by the leaf-opposed inflorescences.
+Inflorescences often with 2 or 3 peduncles per node, capitate, with individual flowers congested but not fused; ovary 2-locular, commonly with 2 ovules per locule.
+Fruits fleshy drupes, congested but not fused, with (2-3) 4 pyrenes.

-Distribution: Approximately 12 species distributed from Central America to northern South America, with a few species in the Amazon basin, with highest diversity in Venezuela and the Guianas.
-Only one species, A. megalantha C. M. Taylor & Lorence, from Colombia, Ecuador and northern Peru is reported as a liana; wet forests, 320-850 m.
+Distribution: About 12 species distributed from Central America to northern South America, with a few species in the Amazon basin; highest diversity in Venezuela and the Guianas.
+Only A. megalantha C. M. Taylor & Lorence, from Colombia, Ecuador and northern Peru, is reported as a liana; wet forests; 320-850 m.